Power apps and system unity

 By pulling that into the PowerApp platform, you can leverage that data into automation flows.

-Stay tuned for the next article with Tasman Bleechmore, where he shares insights into Power Apps and the great need for careful governance.
+Stay tuned for the next article with Tasman Bleechmore, where he shares insights into Power Apps and the need for careful governance.